Iceland Car Rental

 • What is the cheapest month to Travel to Iceland?

-Based on Northbound’s data collected from approx. 30.000 rental car bookings, the cheapest months to rent a car in Iceland are February, March, and November.
+Based on Northbound’s data collected from our rental car bookings, the cheapest months to rent a car in Iceland are February, March, and November.

 These three months are followed closely by April and October.